-Regulation & Voicing is where we take an existing instrument that essentially works and go through all the details of how the strings relate to the fingerboard, bridge and nut.
-How the sound post fits and sits.
-Basicall how all the details of fitting and working together of parts gives the instrument a groovy playability and in turn a great sound experience.
-In most cases violins (all the way up to basses) are sold as they arrived from China or pther places without the setup & regulation having been done or done particularly well.
-This makes playing the violin hard to do and hard to get a great sound out of … of course there are a few lucky strikes when buying off the shelf.
+In most cases violins (all the way to basses) are sold as-is from China or other places without the setup & regulation having been done or done particularly well.
+This makes playing the violin hard to do and harder still to get a good sound from … of course there are always a few lucky strikes when buying directly off the shelf.